Satwik-4/Confidential-Transactions/README.md

 # Confidential-Transactions
 ### This is a repo to work with and create a ERC-20 token that supports "CONFIDENTIAL TRANSACTIONS" by using "zk-SNARKs".
 ### The zk-SNARKs is a type of highly secure cryptographic testing that uses Zero Knowledge Testing (ZKP) principles to create encrypted data that can be easily verified without revealing sensitive information about such data.
+### The address of the sender or the receiver of transactions is not hidden, but the balances and the sent amounts are hidden.
+The main idea is that the sender will use their starting balance and the transaction value as private inputs.
+As public inputs, they use hashes of starting balance, ending balance, and value.
+Similarly, the receiver will use starting balance and value as secret inputs.
+As public inputs, they use hashes of starting balance, ending balance, and value.